-Dragon keeper is an amazing series by Caroline Wilkinson, featuring 6 books telling of the adventures of Ping and her ancestors.
-Caroline Wilkinson captures the beauty and wisdom of dragons through these nail biting series of books.
+Dragonkeeper is an amazing series by Caroline Wilkinson, featuring 6 books telling of the adventures of Ping and her ancestors.
+Caroline Wilkinson captures the beauty and wisdom of dragons through these nail-biting series of books.

-Ping is just and unknown servant girl, slave to Master Lan, the emperor’s dragon keeper.
-Lan is a hard un unforgiving master, and Ping has friend in only a rat she rescued from a trap of her own making.
-One of Ping’s chores is to feed and groom the animals that live around them at Huangling palace, two of these animals are dragons.
-Ping does not like the dragons as they are always lazy and never thank her or interact with her in any way.
-Ping doesn’t like the dragons much, but she is still extremely upset when one of them dies.
+She worked as a slave to Master Lan, the emperor’s Dragonkeeper.
+Lan is a hard and unforgiving master, and Ping’s only friend is a rat she rescued from a trap of her own making and named Hua.
+One of Ping’s chores is to feed and groom the animals that live around them at Huangling Palace, two of these animals are dragons.
+Ping does not like the dragons as they are always lazy and never thank her or interact with her in any way, but she is still extremely upset when one of them dies.

-However, Danzi is not pleased with the appointment and runs off with a former dragon keeper of his, Wang Cao.
+However, Danzi is not pleased with the appointment and runs off with a former Dragonkeeper of his, Wang Cao.
 Ping is upset, but does not leave the emperor’s side as he makes his journey to become true emperor at Mount Tai Shan.
 It is here she is reunited with Danzi as he and his previous dragon keeper are cornered by Diao.
 Ping arrives just too late.
 Early enough to save Danzi and her rat Hua, but not fast enough to save Wang Cao or Diao.
 After an emotional scene Ping and Danzi finally make it to Ocean where Danzi leaves Ping to look after his newborn son.
 This the ending for the second book, which will lead on to the adventures of Danzi’s son Kai with Ping.

 Dragonkeeper is just the first of a series of three in which Ping is included.
 The next three are all about Ping’s descendant Tao.
 I highly recommend these books as they are extremely enjoyable and a challenge to read.